NYPD charges 21-year-old man in connection with four subway stabbings that left 2 dead

 Besides the two deaths, two other victims are recovering from their injuries.

-The attacks began on Friday morning when a 67-year old man was stabbed by an unknown man inside the 181 Street station in upper Manhattan and later treated at a nearby hospital, NYPD Chief of Transit Kathleen O'Reilly told reporters.
+The attacks began on Friday morning when a 67-year old man was stabbed inside the 181 Street station in upper Manhattan and later treated at a nearby hospital, NYPD Chief of Transit Kathleen O'Reilly told reporters.

 An adult male was found dead with "stab wounds to his neck and torso" on the A-train at the Far Rockaway-Mott Avenue train station in Queens on Friday around 11:30 p.m., O'Reilly said.